Donald Glover shares 'Atlanta' season three teaser video

 On Twitter, Glover tweeted ‘happy Halloween’ with a link to gilga.com, which is only accessible if the device’s system time is set between 8pm-3am.

-The website leads to a teaser video of Atlanta’s third season, which features shots including a trashed room, an alleyway, an emergency exit sign in Hungarian and Paper Boi sitting at a table, overlaid with a chorus chanting, “it’s after the end of the world, don’t you know that yet?”
+The website leads to a teaser video of Atlanta’s third season, which features shots including a trashed room, an alleyway, an emergency exit sign in Hungarian and Paper Boi sitting at a table, overlaid with an excerpt of Sun Ra’s ‘It’s After The End of the World’.

 ATLANTA IS BACK!!!! 🔥 pic.twitter.com/KlNYV7yb2G